2020 GEAR Group Opportunities

 Participants will advance their leadership and management skills while contributing to the collective effort to advance health equity by exploring one or more of the following topics: healthy food access, early care and education, adverse community experiences, and building active, healthy and inclusive communities.

 GEAR Groups, each with up to 12 states, will explore their topic through case presentations, short didactic presentations, and active discussions over the course of four 90-minute video meetings.
-A Facilitator and Subject Matter Expert will guide each discussion to explore opportunities for improvement through partnerships, promising interventions or policies, data, and evaluation.
+A Facilitator and Strategist will guide each discussion to explore opportunities for improvement through partnerships, promising interventions or policies, data, and evaluation.

 GEAR Group Member Expectations